26501 - Psychology of Development I

 For the activities evaluated during the course to be scored and computed as the final mark, they should be delivered on the dates indicated by teachers.

 The marks from the evaluation activities shall be modified downwardly if syntax and/or lexical mistakes, and mistakes in spelling and accents, are noted.
 Thus students will not have acquired competence GC06.

 In any case, to obtain a pass mark for the subject matter, and to pass the subject, a mark of 5 or higher is necessary in both the final test and the activities to be evaluated during the teaching period.
 That is, the mark obtained in the practical part and in the theoretical part will not be averaged, unless both parts have been previously passed (mark of 5 or higher).

 Total or partial fraud or plagiarism in any of the evaluation tests will lead to the subject failing with the minimum grade, in addition to the disciplinary sanctions that the guarantee commission adopts for these cases.

 4. Methodology, learning tasks, syllabus and resources

 4.1.
 Methodological overview

 This subject is organised so that activities are combined in a large group with smaller groups.
 In the first case, teachers will globally present the general subject contents that will be worked on in more depth during group work sessions and in small groups.
-The overall calculation of these activities is as follows:

 4.2.
 Learning tasks